 Reduce, Reuse, Recycle in Community

 Making new things uses up loads of energy.
 So why not see what you can do when you cut down on the new, and reduce, reuse and recycle.
-Everyone is recycling these days.
-It has become part and parcel of everyday life.

 How much do you throw in the bin?
 On average every person in the UK throws away their own body weight in rubbish every 7 weeks.
 That's loads!
 Here are some top tips on how to reduce your waste.